edkyxiao/CathayPlay/content/english/_index.md

     <div class="feature-block-2">
       <div class="feature-text-heading"><p>Filmmaker bio</p></div>
       <p class="filmmaker-bio">Chen Ziyan is a visual artist and filmmaker whose practice spans documentary, experimental video art, dance film, and participatory workshops.
 She uses visual media as a tool to probe complex, thought-provoking themes with depth and sensitivity.
-      <br><br>Her work often emerges from close observation of daily life, opening dialogue on subjects such as family relationships, language, ecology, and the many states of human existence.
-By combining careful attention to detail with direct engagement, she creates works that resonate across personal and collective experience.
       </p>
     </div>
   </div>